Skip to content

 No. 27 Go stargazing

-Stargazing is a magical way to bring science alive and to experience the beauty of our natural world.
-Looking up at the great canopy of space is a powerful experience, which everyone can enjoy.
-What's more, stargazing is no. 27 on our list of ‘50 things to do before you’re 11¾’.
+Stargazing is a magical way to bring science to life and experience the beauty of the natural world.
+Looking up at space's great canopy is a powerful experience.
+Discover our tips on the constellations to look out for.

 Let’s go stargazing

-Grab your coats, find a cosy spot to lie down in your back garden or look out of your window.
+Grab your coats, find a cosy spot to lie down outside or look out of your window.
 The longer you look up, the more stars you’ll discover.
-As you gaze, take some time to enjoy the moment – how does it make you feel?
+As you gaze, try and enjoy the moment – how does it make you feel?
 What words can you use to describe your special view?
+Connect the dots of different stars and see which shapes you can make.
+You could draw them in a star diary.

 Stargazing tips

-• Stargazing is best done before the moon is full, so check the phase of the moon before you start.
+• Stargazing is best done before the moon is full, so check which phase the moon is in by making a note of its shape each night.
+You could also check the Royal Museums Greenwich's full moon calendar.

 • Turn off all the lights in your home to reduce light pollution.

-• Try stargazing at different times in the year to spot seasonal constellations.
+• Try stargazing at different times of year to spot seasonal constellations.

-• Download an app like Star Walk (iPhone) or Google Sky (android) to your mobile device, and they will tell you what stars you can see from your current location.
+• Download an app like Star Walk (iPhone) or Sky Map (android) to a mobile device, and they will tell you what stars you can see from your current location.

 What you'll need